-Why we built Write Mode for deeper, durable vocabulary
+Why Practice Mode was built for deeper, durable vocabulary

-We designed Read Mode to surround you with context.
-Write Mode is the other half of the loop: a quick, low‑friction way to take a word and make it yours.
+Read Mode is designed to surround you with context.
+Practice Mode is the other half of the loop: a quick, low‑friction way to take a word and make it yours.
 In 30–60 seconds you explain, connect, or create with the word, which are tiny reps that produce big memory gains.

 Why writing helps you learn faster